 Dressing for unpredictable weather also means wearing layers you can add and remove as the temperature fluctuates.
 I like blouses that can be worn under vests as well as over tanks.

 Because I love to dine out and go to art events in Kansas City, I like to pack a few fancier items, like a pair of (reasonable) heels and a dress or two.
 I also make sure to bring a few casual articles that dress down any outfit, like a baseball cap and a cheeky t-shirt.
-I packed a light mesh grocery bag for a pop of color and a small leather envelope purse with removable straps that I can wear as a clutch, fanny pack, or cross-body purse.
+I packed a light mesh grocery bag for a pop of colour and a small leather envelope purse with removable straps that I can wear as a clutch, fanny pack, or cross-body purse.

 Just remember not to worry too much about having everything you could ever need.
 Part of packing light is also thinking on your feet!
 Buy things on the go, borrow from friends, and get creative with layering!